1964–65 in Scottish football: Scottish League Division One

 a two-point lead over the Ayrshire club and a slightly better goal average (goals scored divided by goals conceded).
 Kilmarnock had to beat Hearts by at least 2–0 to win the title.
 Any worse result for Kilmarnock, including any other two goal winning margin, e.g. 3–1 or 4–2, would have made Hearts champions.
-Kilmarnock won 2–0, and were champions.
+Kilmarnock won 2–0 and were champions.

-The 1964–65 season is notable for both Celtic and Rangers finishing in mid-table.
+The 1964–65 season is also notable for both Celtic and Rangers finishing in mid-table.
 It was, and remains as of 2025, only the fifth time that neither of them had finished in the top two, and the only time that both of the Old Firm clubs had failed to finish in the top three of the First Division in the same season.

-The season was also interesting in that it was the one and only season that East Stirling Clydebank (E.S.
-Clydebank) competed in the Scottish League, reverting to East Stirlingshire for season 1965/66 with Clydebank entering the league the following year.
+This was the only season that East Stirling Clydebank (E.S.
+Clydebank) competed in the Scottish League, reverting to East Stirlingshire for season 1965–66 with Clydebank entering the league the following year.